mansam/fossbox/content/ramstush-second-week-recap.md

 Author: ramstush
 Tags: legacy, foss@rit
 Category: legacy
 Summary: This week was, again, a whirlwind of experiences.
-Leading the charge on this ...
+Leading the charge on this battle, we were able to take Monday off because we all went to the National Civic Day of Hacking.
+Beginning on Tuesday, we had a short seminar on getting set up on [GitHUB](https://github.com/) to learn how to use Git.
+We also started our planning for our trip to a local school for Lemonade Day, by planning I mean we started talking about what would be good to bring and how we were going to get there.
+Moving into our r ...

 This week was, again, a whirlwind of experiences.
 Leading the charge on this battle, we were able to take Monday off because we all went to the National